 Case 2: Administrator approving a password request

 If you're an administrator and a user has requested your approval to view a password, you will receive an email notification about the request.
 You can view all the requests pending your approval from the 'Admin' tab.To approve a request,

 - Navigate to Admin >> Manage >> Password Access Requests.

-- Click the link "Approve" against a request to allow the user to view the password.
-Once you do this, the user will be allowed to view the password.
+- Click the link "Process request" against a request to allow the user to view the password.
+Once you do this, A new window will open, where the administrator can :

 - Immediately after you approve the request, the status of the link will change to "Yet to Use" indicating that the user is yet to check out the password.

 - Once the user has viewed the password, the status will change to "In use"

 - You can also "Reject" the request, in which case, the request will be removed from the queue.